Raducanu knocked out of Australian Open

 Raducanu had only lost one Grand Slam match before this meeting and while she may ultimately have been defeated, the Briton will surely have won even more admirers for her gutsy display.

-The teenager has been spending almost 12 hours every day on site to "get my business done" - that, she says, means training, having lunch, doing recovery, more training, gym work and then more recovery.
+The teenager has been spending almost 12 hours on site every day to "get my business done", which she says means training, having lunch, doing recovery, more training, gym work and then more recovery.

 That extra work initially paid dividends as Raducanu delivered the perfect start, breaking in the opening game and storming into a 3-0 lead.

-She looked set to replicate her first-round meeting against Sloane Stephens, where she claimed the opening set without dropping a game, before being taken to a deciding set for the first time in her Grand Slam career.
+She looked set to replicate her first-round meeting against Sloane Stephens, where she claimed the opening set without dropping a game, although she was then taken to a deciding set by the American for the first time in her Grand Slam career.

 For all Raducanu's extra preparation she will not have anticipated a blister derailing her momentum.